 In the last year, have you had Yes No Sleep Apnea Yes No Loss of consciousness or awareness?
 Have you ever been diagnosed with sleep apnea?
 Loss of vision? · Double vision?
 Have you had high blood pressure (hypertension)?
 Balance disorder?
 Have you been told you snore most nights ?
 Medical care for injuries to your muscles, bones or joints? , , Kidney stones?
 Have you been told you choke, gasp, or stop breathing most nights while sleeping?
 Any permanent disability? (most nights = 5 to 7 nights a week)

-Section: 5 Version: 2.2 Section: 5 version. z.z
+Section: 5 Version: 2 2.2

 B: Current Health Problems (cont'd)